For your free copy of

 Because you are going to heat this, you will need to buy heat resistant acetate.

-You can't tell the difference in the look of the acetate sheets, so I save my self the bother of getting them mixed up and always buy the heat stuff in the first place.
+I save my self the bother of getting them mixed up and always buy the heat stuff in the first place.

-(My piece is about 15x21cms and will be cut to the size I want later.)
+(My piece is about 15 x 21 cms and will be cut to the size I want later)

 On to the blending tool, randomly add some drops of your chosen colours.